How can the Messenger of God be God?

 The Messenger of God speaks as God, and as an Angel

-The very first appearance of the Messenger, was to Hagar, in Genesis 16:7-13, where the Angel was first called “God.”
+The very first appearance of the Messenger, was to Hagar, in Genesis 16:7-13, where the He was first called “God.”
 There we read:

 “Then she called the name of YHVH who spoke to her, You-are-the-ELOHIM-who-Sees, for she said, ‘Have I also here seen Him who sees me?’”